 For many high performers this management approach works well.
 But other A players—especially insecure, perfectionist or narcissistic ones—may need more careful and frequent supervision than their less accomplished colleagues.
 Skilled firm leaders and managers rely on five methods to not only retain their A players but to also keep them engaged and performing at high levels by:

 - Offering A players authentic, personal and specific praise.

 - Recognizing and rewarding A players through compensation, challenges and interesting assignments.

 - Being clear about desired results and the scope and extent of what is expected from A players.

 - Helping A players avoid burnout.

-Teaching A players how to cooperate and collaborate with other firm members.
+- Teaching A players how to lead, develop and collaborate with other firm members.